beilke/photos_heatmap_viewer/README.md

 - **Clean Database Option**: Start fresh with a clean database when needed
 - **Photo Viewing**: Show actual photos on the map when zoomed in close enough
 - **Photo Clustering**: Automatically groups nearby photos for better visualization
-- **Deduplication**: Prevents duplicate photos from appearing in clusters with both server-side SQL filtering and client-side JavaScript deduplication
+- **Intelligent Deduplication**: Prevents duplicate photos at the same location while allowing same-named photos from different locations to appear on the map
 - **Enhanced Logging**: Debug utilities for troubleshooting
 - **Cross Platform**: Support for Windows, Linux and Docker environments